iizotov/athena-federated-query-workshop/README.md

 ## Your AWS Environment
 During the briefing you would've been introduced to [Amazon Athena](https://aws.amazon.com/athena/?whats-new-cards.sort-by=item.additionalFields.postDateTime&whats-new-cards.sort-order=desc) - a serverless, interactive query service to query and analyze big data on S3 using standard SQL.

 Today we will focus on [Athena Federated Query](https://aws.amazon.com/blogs/big-data/query-any-data-source-with-amazon-athenas-new-federated-query/).
-This feature of Athena enables data analysts, engineers, and data scientists to execute SQL queries across data stored in S3, relational, non-relational, object, and custom data sources.
+This feature of Athena enables data analysts, engineers, and data scientists to execute SQL queries across data stored in relational, non-relational, object, and custom data sources, such as API.

-To demonstrate Athena federation capabilities, we use the [TPCH dataset](http://www.tpc.org/tpch/), often used in decision support benchmarks.
-It consists of a suite of business-oriented ad hoc queries and concurrent data modifications.
+To demonstrate Athena federation capabilities, we will use the [TPCH dataset](http://www.tpc.org/tpch/), often used in decision support benchmarks.
 The queries and the data populating the database have been chosen to have broad industry-wide relevance.
 This benchmark illustrates decision support systems that examine large volumes of data, execute queries with a high degree of complexity, and give answers to critical business questions.
 The components of TPC-H consist of eight separate and individual tables (the Base Tables).
 The relationships between columns in these tables are illustrated in the following diagram:

 ![](/img/2021-04-06-11-27-54.png)

-In this workshop, we've provisioned a number of purpose-built managed AWS database engines - one per microservice in a hypothetical distributed e-commerce application.
-Each of these purpose-built engines holds one or more tables from the TPCH schema:
+In this workshop, we're dealing with a hypothetical e-commerce platform that consists of microservices with each microservice using a purpose-built managed AWS database engine.
+There's also a legacy part of the application that outputs regular extracts to S3.
+Here's how the tables are spread across AWS services:

 * [Amazon S3](https://aws.amazon.com/s3/) holds extracts of `LINEITEMS` from a legacy system
 * [Amazon ElastiCache for Redis](https://aws.amazon.com/elasticache/redis/) is used to store countries (`NATIONS`) and active orders (`ACTIVEORDERS`) so that the processing engine can get fast access to them
 * [Amazon Aurora MySQL](https://aws.amazon.com/rds/aurora/) is used for processing `ORDERS`, `CUSTOMER` and `SUPPLIER` data
 * [Amazon DynamoDB](https://aws.amazon.com/dynamodb/) holds the Parts (`PART`) and Parts/Supplier Relationship (`PARTSUPP`) tables for high performance

 ![](/img/2021-04-06-11-40-41.png)

-To save time, we have preconfigured Athena Federated query to work with S3, Aurora and Redis, but not to DynamoDB.
+To save time, we have preconfigured Athena Federated query to work with S3, Aurora and Redis, but not to DynamoDB, which we are going to configure now.

 ## Installing Athena DynamoDB Connector